shoetten/maschine/INSTALL.md

 ## Preparations

-- Flash a recent archiso to an usb drive and boot it.
+- Flash a recent archiso to an usb drive, verify and boot it.

 - Load german keyboard layout